-Related retention payable amounted to ₱19.8 million and ₱32.7 million as at December 31, 2022 and 2021, respectively.
+Related retention payable amounted to ₱19.8 million as at December 31, 2023 and 2022.

 Service Agreement

 In September 2019, CWWC entered into a service agreement with an entity under common management for the operations and maintenance of its water system facilities for a period of three years.
 The agreement was renewed in 2022.